xpnteam/xpnet/README.md

 X-Plane Log.txt

-Once XPNet gets going, it provides a separate logging mechanism that can be turned on and off by editing the _xpnetcfg.json_ configuration file.
+Once XPNet gets going, it provides a separate logging mechanism that can be turned on and off by setting the LoggingEnabled property in the _xpnetcfg.json_ configuration file.
 Extensive logging can be a significant performance hit, so it is recommended that you use logging to test your plugin but deliver the plugin to users with logging turned off, and provide instructions to end-users for how to turn logging on if it is necessary to find a solution to a problem.